-The fortrabbit platform runs on Amazon Web Services, (AWS).
-That includes our web properties (www, blog, help and dashboard) and most importantly the Apps our clients are creating here.
-Various different services from AWS (EC2, RDS, S3, Route53, Cloudfront …) are used in combination.
+The fortrabbit platform runs on Amazon Web Services (AWS).
+That includes our web properties (www, blog, help and dashboard) and most importantly the Apps our clients create here.
+Various different services from AWS (EC2, RDS, S3, Route53, Cloudfront, etc) are used in combination.
 See AWS Service Terms.

-- Apps will be stored in the data center location you are choosing.
+- Apps will be stored in the data center location you choose.

 - Billing related and Account data is stored in Ireland.

-Credit card billing information are getting stored with our credit card payment processor Wirecard directly.
-We only keep a minimum of information: a reference and an identifier.
-SEPA bank account information are stored with our databases.
+Credit card billing information is stored with our credit card payment processor Stripe directly.
+In addition we also provide Stripe with your zip code to ensure correct authorization.
+Stripe might also store your IP and user agent data collected from your browser.
+We only keep a minimum of information on our side: a reference and an identifier.
+SEPA bank account information is stored with our databases.
 Terms available on request.

-We are making use of Matomo to analyze traffic and help us to improve your user experience.
-Your IP address and cookies are stored on your browser.
+We use Matomo (previously Piwik) to analyze traffic and help us to improve your user experience.
+We store minimal data.
+Your IP address is anonymized.
+Cookies are stored on your browser.
 This data is only processed by us.
-See Matamo Trerms
+See the Matomo website.

 Marketing & tracking

-We potentially might use Google AdWords for re-marketing, as it is an effective way to stay on the radar of potential clients (currently disabled).
-We might also advertise on Twitter in a similar way, for this we are sharing about your visit, think "Tailored Audiences" (currently disabled).
+We might potentially use Google AdWords for re-marketing, as it is an effective way to stay on the radar of potential clients (it is currently disabled).
+We might also advertise on Twitter in a similar way: for this we would share information about your visit: think "Tailored Audiences" (this is also currently disabled).

 In order to help you successfully deploy and manage your applications here, we need to be able to communicate with you.
-In most cases we will chat or have contact by e-mail.
+In most cases we will use chat or contact you by e-mail.

 Product information subscription

-We are using MailChimp to send occasionally e-mail updates to subscribed Accounts.
-These e-mails include relevant information on service updates and feature announcements, so these are not newsletters in classical sense.
+We use MailChimp to occasionally send e-mail updates to subscribed Accounts.
+These e-mails include relevant information on service updates and feature announcements, so these are not newsletters in the classical sense.
 With MailChimp we share e-mail addresses and names (for personalization).
 New fortrabbit Accounts get signed up for the newsletter automatically.
 That's why you need to confirm that we contact you by e-mail upfront.
 Each newsletter — of course — includes a one-click opt-out option.
-Additionally, there is a Account notification setting with the Dashboard to manage subscriptions.
+Additionally, there is an Account notification setting with the Dashboard to manage subscriptions.
 We will write from "firstname.lastname@example.org".
 See MailChimp Terms.

 We are required by law to store all business communication for ten years.
-So we will save your e-mails, when you are contacting us by e-mail.
+So we will save your e-mails, when you contacts us by e-mail.
 Our personal mail (MX) accounts are by Google (gSuite).
 See gSuite Terms.

-We are using Postmark to send automated transactional e-mails to Accounts.
+We use Postmark to send automated transactional e-mails to Accounts.
 These e-mails include relevant information.
 They are either triggered by intervals or user interaction.
 Examples are: "double opt-in sign-up", "invoice notice", "trial expire notice" or "password reset".
 Naturally, there is no opt-out for these.
-Again, that's why you need to confirm that to be contacted by e-mail when signing up.
+Again, that's why you need to confirm that you are willing to be contacted by e-mail when signing up.
 We will write from "email@example.com".
 See Postmark Terms.

 Accounts can subscribe — via opt-in — to fortrabbit service status updates for downtimes and incidents.
 This optional service is provided by SorryApp.
 See SorryApp Terms.
-It is possible to subscribe by e-mail, Slack.
+It is possible to subscribe by e-mail and Slack.
 It is available under status.fortrabbit.com.
 For the e-mail subscriptions Mailgun (see terms) is used.

-We are using a software to manage our hiring processes, to evaluate and track applicants.
-Currently we are using Recruitee for this.
+We use software to manage our hiring processes, to evaluate and track applicants.
+Currently we use Recruitee for this.
 Open positions can be found under fortrabbit1.recruitee.com.
 See Recruitee Terms.

 Account meta data

-We will store additional meta data with your Account when you signup.
+We will store additional meta-data with your Account when you sign up.
 This includes your IP, the time and a possible referrer.
 We use MaxMind to convert the IP to a geo-location that will also be stored with your Account.
-This might sound sneaky but is an important corner stone in fraud and phishing protection.
+This is an important corner stone in fraud and phishing protection.

 Internal case management